-- 2.3.20 For ticket sales at or in the immediate vicinity of the venue in which the entertainment event takes place, with the exception of the main raffle server, all computer equipment and accessories (e.g., RSUs, kiosks, printers, etc.) must be located on-site and be operated at the venue. - 2.3.21 Only RSUs, kiosks, and volunteer-operated computers located at the event and/or the online sales portal may connect to the raffle server.
-Unless approved or required (e.g., regulator's portal) by AGLC, computers outside the event location must not be able to access the raffle server during the raffle event. - 2.3.22 If there is a power failure or technical problem with the ERS, and the ERS can no longer be used, tickets may no longer be sold.
-Ticket sales may start again if the power returns or the technical issue is resolved within the time frame for the event, the system is recovered, and sales are reconciled. - 2.3.23 The configuration of printers used for the printing of ticket stubs must have sufficient capacity to print the number of ticket stubs based on the expected volume of ticket sales and within the time frame for the conduct of the event.
+- f) Appropriate inventory control records must be used for each draw to ensure all sold tickets are entered into the draw. - g) The draw must be announced to the public and occur before the end of the entertainment event or as soon as is practicable. - h) For ticket sales at or in the immediate vicinity of the venue in which the entertainment event takes place, with the exception of the main raffle server, all computer equipment and accessories (e.g., RSUs, kiosks, printers, etc.) must be located on-site and be operated at the venue. - i) Only RSUs, kiosks, and volunteer-operated computers located at the event and/or the online sales portal may connect to the raffle server.
+Unless approved or required (e.g., regulator's portal) by AGLC, computers outside the event location must not be able to access the raffle server during the raffle event. - j) If there is a power failure or technical problem with the ERS, and the ERS can no longer be used, tickets may no longer be sold.
+Ticket sales may start again if the power returns or the technical issue is resolved within the time frame for the event, the system is recovered, and sales are reconciled. - k) The configuration of printers used for the printing of ticket stubs must have sufficient capacity to print the number of ticket stubs based on the expected volume of ticket sales and within the time frame for the conduct of the event.